History of Metallica in Timeline

 1982: Recruitment of Cliff Burton

-In late 1982, Lars Ulrich and James Hetfield attended a Trauma show at Whisky a Go Go and were impressed by bassist Cliff Burton.
-Burton eventually joined Metallica by the end of the year on the condition that they move to El Cerrito.
+In late 1982, Lars Ulrich and James Hetfield attended a show and were impressed by Cliff Burton's bass playing, leading to his recruitment into Metallica by the end of the year on the condition that the band move to El Cerrito.

-In March 1983, Metallica had its first live performance with Cliff Burton at The Stone nightclub.
+In March 1983, Metallica's first live performance with Cliff Burton was at The Stone nightclub.

-On April 11, 1983, just before recording sessions for Metallica's debut album, the band decided to eject Dave Mustaine due to drug and alcohol abuse and violent behavior.
+On April 11, 1983, Dave Mustaine was ejected from Metallica due to his drug and alcohol abuse and violent behavior.

 April 16, 1983: First Performance with Kirk Hammett

-On April 16, 1983, Metallica's first live performance with Kirk Hammett was at The Showplace in Dover, New Jersey.
-The support act was Anthrax's original lineup, marking the first time the two bands performed live together.
+On April 16, 1983, Metallica had its first live performance with Kirk Hammett at The Showplace in Dover, New Jersey.

-In May 1983, Metallica traveled to Rochester, New York, to record their debut album, initially titled Metal Up Your Ass, which was produced by Paul Curcio.
+In May 1983, Metallica traveled to Rochester, New York, to record its debut album, originally titled Metal Up Your Ass.

-In February 1984, Metallica supported Venom on the Seven Dates of Hell tour, during which the bands performed in front of 7,000 people at the Aardschok Festival in Zwolle, Netherlands.
+In February 1984, Metallica supported Venom on the Seven Dates of Hell tour, performing at the Aardschok Festival in Zwolle, Netherlands.

 In February 1984, the term "thrash metal" was coined by Kerrang! journalist Malcolm Dome in reference to Anthrax's song "Metal Thrashing Mad".